petazeta/youronlineshop/README.txt

 If the products images can not be uploaded you may need to allow write permisions at folders catalog/images/big and catalog/images/small.

-If it doesn't allow admin to make changes you can try to copy server/utils/htaccess file to the folder backend and rename it to ".htaccess".
+If it doesn't allow admin to make changes you can try to copy server/utils/htaccess file to the folder server/php and rename it to ".htaccess".

 **********